 Everything You Need to Know About Mexico's Hidden Beach in the Marieta Islands

 You’ve probably seen a photo of this stunning, must-see destination even if you don’t recognize the name.
-Playa del Amor, the “beach of love” more typically called the Hidden Beach, is a secluded sandy cavern on one of the islands that make up Marietas Islands National Park, an hour northwest of Puerto Vallarta.
-The journey to the beach from Punta Mita takes just fifteen minutes.
+Playa del Amor, the “beach of love” more typically called the Hidden Beach, is a secluded sandy cavern on one of the islands that make up Marietas Islands National Park, located on the north end of Bahía de Banderas, an hour northwest of Puerto Vallarta and only fifteen minutes from Punta Mita, Nayarit.

 Why?
 The Hidden Beach is so beautiful and so magical that many people, upon seeing photographs, assume it can’t possibly be real.
 That’s why the best way to experience it is to see it for yourself.

 Picture a cave, open to the sky, in which a white sand beach meets the brilliant blue waters of the Pacific Ocean.
 Once upon a time, this section of Islas Marietas National Park would have been totally enclosed - invisible from both sea and air - but don’t make the mistake of assuming that this wonder of the world is a natural one.
 More likely than not, the opening that lets the sun stream onto the Hidden Beach was created long ago by artillery tests.

 The Marieta Islands had no human residents, which made them an ideal location for bomb testing in the first half of the 20th century.

 That’s why many of the fascinating caves and rock formations on the archipelago are likely man-made.
 But in the 1960s, scientist Jacques Cousteau began protesting the destruction of the islands’ ecosystem, and eventually, in 2005 the islands were christened Parque Nacional Islas Marietas.
 Once peace returned to the islands, so did the remarkable flora and fauna!